arangodb/arangojs/README.md

 #### database.useDatabase

-`database.useDatabase(databaseName): Object`
+`database.useDatabase(databaseName): this`

-Updates the *Database* instance and its connection string to use the given *databaseName*.
+Updates the *Database* instance and its connection string to use the given *databaseName*, then returns itself.

 **Arguments**